Patrick Rondat: Biography

 In 1999, Rondat released On the Edge (FDM), a transition album exploring other musical worlds.
 Along with Rondat, Tommy Aldridge, and Patrice Guers, two other prestigious musicians were invited: Didier Lockwood and Michel Petrucciani.

 During this period, Rondat began a collaboration with English singer Ian Parry, participating in the Consortium Project.
 He recorded two albums and toured Europe together with Patrice Guers (who would join Rhapsody a few years later), Dirk Bruinenberg (drummer of Elegy), Stephan Lill, and Gunter Verno (Vanden Plas).
 After this positive experience, Rondat joined the Dutch group Elegy for two albums, followed by a tour around the world.

 Jean-Michel Jarre then planned new gigs in which Rondat was involved: Athens (Acropolis, 2001), Beijing (Forbidden City, 2004, Universal DVD), Monaco (Salle des étoiles, 2005) and Gdansk (Space of Freedom concert, 2005).
 During this time, Rondat prepared his new solo album An Ephemeral World (2004 NTS), a concept album evoking the ephemeral nature of things.
 Regarded by many as his most successful album, it confirmed its qualities as a composer and outstanding instrumentalist.
 There was then a tour with the band Freak Kitchen, and Manu Martin joined in on keyboards to reinforce the band.

 Upon the encounter with classical pianist Hervé N'Kaoua in 2008, a collaborative work started which required, coming from the "rock" world, discipline and humility from Rondat.
 The duo, coming from apparently conflicting cultures, offered a new perspective on sonatas for piano and violin (Fauré / Beethoven), and also pieces for orchestra ("Winter", from Vivaldi's The Four Seasons).
 The recording of this album was followed by concerts in France and Italy in 2009, and XIII Bis Records released a 5-CD box set retracing his career (Just For Fun, Rape Of The Earth, An Ephemeral World, Patrick Rondat - Hervé N'Kaoua, and a disc of live tracks).

 For over twenty years, Rondat has also been dedicated to teaching and considers it essential to transmit and share his musical legacy.
 Thus he was involved in workshops and master classes in France and abroad, and has recorded an instructional DVD (Virtuosity and Velocity, 1997).
-Both Harrison Ford and Hugh Grant, have mentioned him as being one of their favourite music artists.